Brett-Tanner/Journal/Sep_22.md

 ### Odin Project - Databases
 - Finished SQLZOO, the project for the database section
     - Notes on each task from that project are (here)[https://github.com/Brett-Tanner/SQLZOO/blob/main/README.md]

+### Odin Project - Ruby on Rails
+- Started looking at deploy options
+    - Since Heroku free tier is gone (RIP) and that's what the materials are based on, I'll have to find my own
+    - Shortlisted Supabase, Fly.io, Render and Railway
+    - Cut it down to Render and Railway as they seem the most helpful/explicitly support Rails
+        - will try both for a while and see which is easier/better, then pick one
+- Installed Rails and created the test project.
+Got up to deploying it but it's after midnight and this could get complicated since I'm not using Heroku, so I'll continue tomorrow.